IBM/iot-device-trend-analysis/README.md

 python write_json_to_cloudant.py
 ```

-This should populate your Cloudant with a database for each data emulating the IoT device data obtained from IBM Watson IoT Platform.
+This should populate your Cloudant with a database for each day emulating the IoT device data obtained from IBM Watson IoT Platform.

 <p align="center">
   <img width="800"  src="readme_images/cloudant-dataset.png">